wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Keychain configuration

-The `PowerAuthKeychainConfiguration.builder` class contains configuration for a keychain-based storage used by `PowerAuthSDK` class internally.
+The `PowerAuthKeychainConfiguration.Builder` class contains configuration for a keychain-based storage used by `PowerAuthSDK` class internally.
 The configuration contains the following properties:

 - `linkBiometricItemsToCurrentSet()` -  Function specifies whether the item protected with the biometry is invalidated if fingers are added or removed, or if the user re-enrolls for face.
 See [Biometry Factor-Related Key Lifetime](#biometry-factor-related-key-lifetime) chapter for more details.
 - `confirmBiometricAuthentication()` - Function specifies whether the user's confirmation will be required after the successful biometric authentication.
 See [Biometric Authentication Confirmation](#biometric-authentication-confirmation) chapter for more details.